mhstnsc/knowledge-base-articles/buying-guides/ski-gear.md

 ## Flexing

-Flexing is important and comes to play in case of shocks.
+Flexing is important and comes to play in case of absorbing shocks, energy transfer, etc .
 Boots should not be too stiff or too flexing.
 * There is no standard flex index consistent between producers
 * flex index is consistent between same producer (generally :)
 * touring boots are generally less flexible than alpine boots at the same flex index